Azure-Samples/compute-java-manage-vm/README.md

 # Azure Virtual Machines Management Samples - Java

 These samples (for 1.0.0-beta2) demonstrate how to perform common tasks with Microsoft Azure Virtual Machines.
-Code examples show how to do the following:
+The code examples provided show how to do the following:

 - Create a virtual machine
 - Start a virtual machine